Understanding Poverty and Inequality in South Africa

 Who should attend the course?

-The course targets officials in key line departments whose work is important in addressing the challenge of poverty and inequality.
-This includes the Presidency, National Treasury and the Departments of Social Development, Basic Education, Health and Human Settlements as well as the economic departments.
+The course targets officials in key line departments whose work is important in addressing the challenges of poverty and inequality.
+This includes but is not limited to the Presidency, National Treasury and the Departments of Social Development, Basic Education, Health and Human Settlements as well as the economic departments.

 Previous participants’ descriptions of the course